harmonylang/harmonylang.github.io/docs-src/textbook/method.md

 include it using the Harmony **import** statement.
 This would make the code usable by multiple applications.

 Finally, methods can have local variables.
-Different from Python, Harmony local variables must be explicitly bound within a scope.
 Method variables are either mutable (writable) or immutable (read-only).
-The arguments to a method and the bound variable (or variables) within a **for** statement are immutable; the variable *result* is mutable.
+The arguments to a method and the bound variable (or variables) within a **for** statement are immutable; the result variable is mutable.
 Using the **var** statement, new mutable local variables can be declared.
 For example, **var** $x = 3$ declares a new mutable local variable *x*.
 The **let** statement allows declaring new immutable local variables.
 For